Rukbatl/simple-feature-section/README.md

-# simple-feature-section
+# A simple feature section
-A challenge from devchallenges
+Simple feature section for devchallenges.io